Tannaka duality and stable infinity-categories: Introduction

 \begin{itemize}

-\item $\Mod_A$: $\infty$-category of $A$-module spectra for a commutative ring spectrum $A$.
-When $R$ is the Eilenberg-MacLane spectrum $HK$ of an ordinary commutative ring $K$, we write $\Mod_K$ for $\Mod_{R}$ (thus $\Mod_K$ is not the category of usual $K$-modules).
+\item $\Mod_R$: $\infty$-category of $R$-module spectra for a commutative ring spectrum $R$.
+When $R$ is the Eilenberg-MacLane spectrum $Hk$ of an ordinary commutative ring $k$, we write $\Mod_k$ for $\Mod_{R}$ (thus $\Mod_k$ is not the category of usual $k$-modules).
+If $\mathcal{D}(k)$ denotes the stable $\infty$-category obtained from the category of (possibly unbounded) chain complexes of $k$-modules by inverting quasi-isomorphisms, there is a canonical equivalence $\Mod_k\simeq \mathcal{D}(k)$ (of symmetric monoidal $\infty$-categories), see \cite[7.1.2, 7.1.2.13]{HA} for more details.

 \item $\FIN$: the category of pointed finite sets $\langle 0\rangle=\{\ast\}, \langle 1\rangle=\{1, \ast\},\ldots,\langle n\rangle=\{1\ldots,n, \ast\},\ldots$.
 A morphism is a map $f:\langle n\rangle\to \langle m \rangle$ such that $f(\ast)=\ast$.
 Note that $f$ is not assumed to be order-preserving.